DagsHub/dagshub-import-export/README.md

 # FAQ

-## Why is importing MLflow experiments is taking a very long time?
+## Why is importing MLflow experiments taking a very long time?

 Yes, unfortunately [MLflow's export-import](https://github.com/mlflow/mlflow-export-import) currently takes a long time to run.
 Please be patient with it and give it a chance to run un-interrupted, as stopping it in the middle will require restarting the whole process.